donald-w/sample-java9-modules-maven/README.md

-# A canonical maven multi module project using Java 9 / Jigsaw
+# A sample maven multi module project using Java 9 / Jigsaw

 ## Originally Based on [ConSol/java9-modules-maven-junit-example]